Introduction to WinAppDriver – Free Test Automation ToolSneh Mishra

 - Java 8 and above

-- You should have Admin rights in your PC
+- You should have Admin rights on your PC

 - Download and install Windows-10-SDK https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk

-- Download and Install latest Windows Application Driver can be found: https://github.com/Microsoft/WinAppDriver/releases/
+- Download and Install the latest Windows Application Driver can be found: https://github.com/Microsoft/WinAppDriver/releases/

-After download, Navigate to the folder location C:\Program Files (x86)\Windows Application Driver and run “WinAppDriver.exe”.
-This is your prerequisite before running WinAppDriver code.
+After downloading, Navigate to the folder location C:\Program Files (x86)\Windows Application Driver and run “WinAppDriver.exe”.
+This is your prerequisite before running the WinAppDriver code.

-There are some tools which actually help and support inspecting objects properties in windows application.
+There are some tools that actually help and support inspecting object properties in windows applications.
 Go to Inspect.exe as WinAppDriver GitHub recommends Microsoft Native tool.

 C:\Program Files (x86)\Windows Kits\10\bin\10.0.17134.0\x64

-one example, opened a calculator and inspect the element, please refer the below snapshot
+one example opened a calculator and inspect the element, please refer to the below snapshot

 With WinAppDriver we can use a variety of programming languages.
-In this example, I am using Java with Testng.
-Below is the code I used to launch the session to the Calculator application:
+In this example, I am using Java with Testing.
+Below is the code I use to launch the session to the Calculator application:

-Leverage the expertise of our QA Consultants to ramp up your QA process.
+Leverage the expertise of our QA testing Consultants to ramp up your QA process.